Form Controls

 $sub2->addEmail('email', 'Email:');

-The sent data is then returned as a multidimensional structure:
+The submitted data is then returned as a multi-dimensional structure:

 [